activeadmin/activeadmin/docs/5-forms.md

 ## Datepicker

-ActiveAdmin offers the `datepicker` input, which uses the [jQueryUI datepicker](http://jqueryui.com/datepicker/).
+ActiveAdmin offers the `datepicker` input, which uses the [jQuery UI datepicker](http://jqueryui.com/datepicker/).
 The datepicker input accepts any of the options available to the standard jQueryUI Datepicker.
 For example:

 ```ruby